 Can You Carry a Concealed Weapon in Massachusetts?

-Yes, open and concealed carry are legal in Massachusetts for individuals who have a Massachusetts Class A Unrestricted License to Carry Firearms (LTC-A).
-The minimum age is 21 years old, and LTC-As are issued to residents and non-residents.
-LTCs require a state-approved firearms training course.
+Yes, concealed carry is legal in Massachusetts only for individuals who have a valid, previously issued Massachusetts Class A LTC or a current LTC.
+Open carry of non-large capacity firearms is legal for individuals who have a current LTC or a previously issued Massachusetts Class B LTC, which are valid until the expiration date.
+The minimum age is 21 years old, and licenses are issued to residents and non-residents and require a state-approved firearms training course.
 Some areas are off-limits, including schools and airports.
 In terms of reciprocity, Massachusetts does not honor permits from any other states.

 Is It Legal to Open Carry in Massachusetts?